hvwaldow/pyws-BE-15-2-26/README.md

 ## Format

-The lectures mostly consist of Ipython Notebooks.
-There is an "Intro" slidedeck and one related to Exercise 3 in the folder "slides".
+The lectures mostly consist of IPython Notebooks.
+There is an "Intro" slide-deck and one related to Exercise 3 in the folder "slides".

 ## Audience